semanticart/hoboken/README.markdown

 # Hoboken
 Leverages the ruby framework sinatra to provide a very(!) basic wiki.
 It supports tagging, versions, and (of course) inter-linking, all with the wiki text formatting you're used to (if you've used wikipedia, that is).
+Oh, hey, it is ruby 1.9 compatible; so there's that...

 ## Required Gems
 * dm-core